Welcome to Bulga Coal

 Bulga Coal produces approximately 16 million tonnes of semi soft coking coal and thermal coal a year, which is railed to the Port of Newcastle for export to China and Japan.
 The coal is used predominately for steel making and power generation.

 Coal mining at Bulga Coal began in 1982 when BHP was granted approval to mine coal, known as the Saxonvale Mine.
-Underground mining commenced at South Bulga in 1992 and Beltana in 2003.
+Underground mining commenced at South Bulga in 1992, Beltana in 2001 and Blakefield South in 2008.
 Operating as separate business units, Bulga Open Cut and Bulga Underground are managed by Glencore.
+Mining finished at Bulga Underground in May 2018 and the mine will be sealed.

 Bulga Coal employs approximately 900 employees and contractors at its open cut and underground operations.
 Owning around 6,000 hectares of land, Bulga Coal is one of the largest landholders in the area.
 Our focus is on implementing the highest environmental standards and best practice to ensure our licence to operate and developing long-term, sustainable relationships with our local community.